SharePoint/sp-dev-docs/docs/solution-guidance/Use-CSS-to-brand-pages.md

 -  `/Style Library/{culture}/Themable/`

 You can place custom branding files in `/Style Library/Themable/` and `/Style Library/{culture}/Themable/`, but  `15\TEMPLATE\LAYOUTS\{LCID}\STYLES\Themable` is not editable, so you can't store custom files in that location.

 > [!NOTE]
-> If these locations don't exist by default, you can create them manually and SharePoint will recognize them as themable.
+> If these locations don't exist by default, you can create them manually and SharePoint recognizes them as themable.

 ## Applying custom CSS to a SharePoint page

 You can add custom CSS to rich text fields and web part zones.
 To add CSS to a rich text field, put the page in edit mode and choose **Insert** > **Embed Code** from the ribbon.
 For web part zones, use the Script Editor web part to add HTML, scripts, or an internal style sheet.
-You can use this approach to hide the Quick Launch navigation in the default SharePoint UI.
-If you are using SharePoint Online and the NoScript feature, NoScript will disable Script Editor web part.
+You can use this approach to hide the **Quick Launch** navigation in the default SharePoint UI.
+If you are using SharePoint Online and the NoScript feature, NoScript disables the Script Editor web part.

 Apply CSS to a SharePoint site by using an external style sheet and including a reference to the style sheet in the `<link>` tag inside the `<head>` tags of the SharePoint page.

 The following code example shows how to upload custom CSS to the asset library, apply a reference to the CSS URL with a custom action, and then create a custom action to build a link to the new CSS file.
 This code is part of the  [Branding.AlternateCSSAndSiteLogo ](https://github.com/SharePoint/PnP/tree/master/Samples/Branding.AlternateCSSAndSiteLogo) sample on GitHub.